 - Interdisciplinary Non-teaching

-Several academic departments also provide preparation for teaching K-12 in areas such as art, theatre, health and physical education, instrumental and vocal music, and foreign language.
+Several academic departments also provide preparation for teaching K-12 in areas such as art, theater, health and physical education, instrumental and vocal music, and foreign language.

 Students in secondary (grades 7-12) education will be expected to complete a teaching major in the content subject or area in which they plan to teach.
 One may also elect to complete state requirements for endorsement in additional high school subjects.

-Undergraduate students completing PreK-3, K-6, and 4-8 programs may work toward either the Bachelor of Arts or the Bachelor of Science degree and will also receive an ELL endorsement after finishing their degree.
+Undergraduate students completing PreK-3, K-5, and 6-8 programs may work toward either the Bachelor of Arts or the Bachelor of Science degree and must receive an ELL endorsement before finishing their degree.

 For a complete list of undergraduate courses and specific requirements for each concentration, download our current catalog.